splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 - Run eBPF when TCP receives an acknowledgement for a packet

 Network Explorer captures network data that is passed on to the reducer and then to the Splunk OTel Collector.
-Note that in order for Splunk OTel Collector to work with Network Explorer, you must install it in gateway mode.
-Upon successful installation, the Network Explorer navigator will be present on the :guilabel:`Infrastructure` tab in Splunk Infrastructure Monitoring.
+For Splunk OTel Collector to work with Network Explorer, you must install it in gateway mode.
+Upon successful installation, the Network Explorer navigator is present on the :guilabel:`Infrastructure` tab in Splunk Infrastructure Monitoring.

 For comprehesive documentation on Network Explorer, see :ref:`network-explorer`.